-HSC 3199 Promote the values and principles

-underpinning best practice

-HSC 45 I Develop practices which promote

-choice, well-being and protection

-of all individuals

-HSC 418

-1100 +10

-health needs to negotiate and

-agree plans for addressing those

-needs

-HSC 419 Provide advice and information to

-those who enquire about mental

-health needs and related services

 HSC 423 Assist individuals at formal

 hearings

 HSC 431 Support individuals where abuse

-1100 101 has been disclosed
+has been disclosed

-HSC 434

-HSC 434 3
+HSC 434 Maintain and manage records and

-1100 407 and reports
+reports

-HSC 437 , 5
+HSC 437 Promote your organisation and its

 services to stakeholders

 MH_1 Promote effective communication

 and relationships with people who

 are troubled or distressed

-MH 43 Cha allenge injustice and
+MH 43 Challenge injustice and

 inequalities in access to

 mainstream provision for

 individuals with mental health

 needs

-Title: J/601/3538 Understand the process and experience of dementia Level: 3 Credit Value: 3 GLH: 22 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the neurology of dementia 1.1 Describe a range of causes of dementia syndrome 1.2 Describe the types of memory impairment commonly experienced by individuals with dementia 1.3 Explain the way that individuals process information with reference to the abilities and limitations of individuals with dementia 1.4 Explain how other factors can cause change in an individual's condition that may not be attributable to dementia 1.5 Explain why the abilities and needs of an individual with dementia may fluctuate Understand the impact of recognition and diagnosis of dementia 2.1 Describe the impact of early diagnosis and follow up to diagnosis 2.2 Explain the importance of recording possible signs or symptoms of dementia in an individual in line with agreed ways of working 2.3 Explain the process of reporting possible signs of dementia within agreed ways of working 2.4 Describe the possible impact of receiving a diagnosis of dementia on: the individual their family and friends
+Title: J/601/3538 Understand the process and experience of dementia Level: 3 Credit Value: 3 GLH: 22 Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
+Understand the neurology of dementia 1.1 Describe a range of causes of dementia syndrome 1.2 Describe the types of memory impairment commonly experienced by individuals with dementia 1.3 Explain the way that individuals process information with reference to the abilities and limitations of individuals with dementia 1.4 Explain how other factors can cause change in an individual's condition that may not be attributable to dementia 1.5 Explain why the abilities and needs of an individual with dementia may fluctuate 2.
+Understand the impact of recognition and diagnosis of dementia 2.1 Describe the impact of early diagnosis and follow up to diagnosis 2.2 Explain the importance of recording possible signs or symptoms of dementia in an individual in line with agreed ways of working 2.3 Explain the process of reporting possible signs of dementia within agreed ways of working 2.4 Describe the possible impact of receiving a diagnosis of dementia on: the individual their family and friends

-Understand how dementia care must be underpinned by a person centred 3.1 Compare a person centred and a non- person centred approach to dementia care approach 3.2 Describe a range of different techniques that can be used to meet the fluctuating abilities and needs of the individual with dementia 3.3 Describe how myths and stereotypes related to dementia may affect the individual and their carers 3.4 Describe ways in which individuals and carers can be supported to overcome their fears A LPC - LL C C -
+3. Understand how dementia care must be underpinned by a person centred approach 3.1 Compare a person centred and a non- person centred approach to dementia care Describe a range of different techniques that can be used to meet the fluctuating abilities and needs of the individual with dementia Describe how myths and stereotypes related to dementia may affect the individual and their carers 3.4 Describe ways in which individuals and carers can be supported to overcome their fears ۸ddi tional information

 - Dementia syndrome: Dementia caused by a combination of conditions, sometimes called a mixed dementia

 - An individual is someone requiring care or support

 - Carers e.g.

-- o Partner
+- Partner

 - Family

 - Friends

-- o Neighbours
+- Neighbours